magtimmermans/com.cyclone-software.holidays/README.md

 ### Leap Year Card
 This card is to detect if current year is a leap year or not.

+## V 0.0.2
+Added start of winter- and summertime.

 ## V 0.0.1
 First experimental release